randomtruffles/Dominion_League/rules.md

 ### <a name="2.6"></a>2.6.
 Seeding

 Each tier of players is split into divisions by a seeding algorithm.
-The algorithm takes into account time zones in tiers E and below, previous performance in the League for returning players, and Dominion Online level for new players.
+For all divisions in the same tier (and in the same time zone region, for tiers E and below), players split into 4 groups: new players, players who demoted from the tier above, players who promoted from the tier below, and players returning to the same tier.
+These groups are distributed as evenly as possible.

+<a name="2.6.1"></a>2.6.1.
+In a random order, new players are placed into divisions, starting with the last division of the tier.

+<a name="2.6.2"></a>2.6.2.
+In a random order, players who demoted are placed into divisions, starting with the first division of the tier.

+<a name="2.6.3"></a>2.6.3.
+In a random order, players who promoted are placed into divisions, starting with the first division of the tier.

+<a name="2.6.4"></a>2.6.4.
+The players returning to the same tier randomly fill in the remaining spots.

 ## <a name="3"></a>3.
 Conduct